Learn Hub

 Aluminum vs Stainless Steel Grinders

-A detailed comparison of how aluminum and stainless steel behave under repeated grinding, friction, and long term use, including durability and material stability considerations.
+A detailed comparison of how aluminum and stainless steel behave under repeated grinding, friction, and long term use.

 Why 304 Stainless Steel Matters

-An explanation of what 304 stainless steel is, why it is harder and more expensive to machine, and how it affects longevity, corrosion resistance, and precision.
+An explanation of what 304 stainless steel is, why it is harder and more expensive to machine than standard 303 stainless steel, and how it measures up in longevity, corrosion resistance, and precision.

-Smoothness is not accidental.
-These guides explain how teeth geometry, tolerances, and mass distribution affect grind efficiency, torque, and overall feel during use.
+A smooth performing grinder takes a careful engineering in many areas.
+These guides explain how teeth geometry, precision and tolerances, and mass distribution affect grind efficiency, torque, and overall feel during use.

 Why Weight and Balance Matter More Than Sharp Teeth